 Wingman is having the time of his life, being a G.I.
 Joe.
 But when he kills Destro, he is court-martialed as Joes are not allowed to do that.
 Then he and his gang meet Fourth Wall, and when Fourth Wall mentions the name Greendale he keeps having strange flashes to a place that is surprisingly more three dimensional then he is...

 - Acceptable Breaks from Reality: The original G.I.
 Joe cartoon was forbidden from airing commercials for G.I.
 Joe toys by FCC regulations.
 Obviously Rule of Funny trumps realism in this case.
-It also helps that the entire episode is Jeff experiencing a fever-dream, not an actual broadcasted episode, which naturally blurs the lines of reality on this one.
+It also helps that the entire episode is Jeff in a coma from an accidental suicide, not an actual broadcasted episode, which naturally blurs the lines of reality on this one.

 - Accidental Murder: Wingman's suppressive fire ends up killing everyone on sight, including Lifeline.

 - Action Mom: Three Kids has three kids.
 And she'll mention it at almost every chance she gets.

 - Actor Allusion: Chang forgets that he's not actually Korean, a joke about how Ken Jeong actually is.